 Susie is a Primary Course Tutor at the Manchester Institute of Psychotherapy and Core Tutor at Physis Scotland.

 Bev is a PTSTA (P) and has a BA Hons in integrative counselling.
-She works as a trainer, supervisor and therapist in private practice, and is currently Chair of the UKATA Council.
+She works as a trainer, supervisor and therapist in private practice.

 Bev is passionate about getting TA ‘out there’ so that as many people as possible are aware of it and can have the opportunity to experience themselves positively through its great potential to transform.
 She is committed to working and developing work across all 4 TA fields, and to continuing to explore and experience the potential in relational, co-created processes.